College of Psychiatrist Statement on TMS treatment

 The statement covers the importance of NICE guidelines approval of the treatment and goes on to discuss the track record of the treatment in treating severe depression, stating:

-“Efficacy of rTMS treatment for the major depressive disorder (MDD) and treatment-resistant depression (TRD) has been well established over the recent years.
-Many systematic review and meta-analysis of randomized, double-blind and sham-controlled rTMS trials for treating MDD have shown rTMS to be effective as augmentation therapy or as a monotherapy with benign tolerability profile (Berlim, et al. 2013, Gross et al. 2007, Schutter 2009).
+“Efficacy of rTMS treatment for the major depressive disorder (MDD) and treatment-resistant depression (TRD) has been well established over recent years.
+Many systematic review and meta-analysis of randomized, double-blind and sham-controlled rTMS trials for treating MDD have shown rTMS to be effective as augmentation therapy or as monotherapy with benign tolerability profile (Berlim, et al. 2013, Gross et al. 2007, Schutter 2009).
 The NNT (Number Needed to Treat) is around 5 for treating depression (Dell’ Osso et al., 2011), OR (odds ratio) =3.4 (Gaynes et al 2012).”

 The Royal College of Psychiatrist statement goes further to explore future directions of brain stimulation therapies, stating:

 “Neuromodulation is an emerging new therapeutic field for treatment of neuropsychiatric conditions.
 Over the last decade, rTMS has been used widely for the treatment of depression and is now an established safe and effective treatment option for depression and treatment-resistant depression.
-We envisage more treatment centres will be established in the future as a result of the updated guidance from NICE.”
+We envisage more treatment centers will be established in the future as a result of the updated guidance from NICE.”